kubapeter/portfolio/Coursera Courses/Specializations/Learn SQL Basics for Data Science Specialization/Data Wrangling, Analysis and AB Testing with SQL/Week 4/README.md

 ## Subjects covered
 - AB testing in general
 - Statistics of hypothesis testing
--

 ## Practice Exercises

 There are 3 practice exercises for this week.
 - The [first](./Practice%20Exercises/test_assignments.sql) investigates potential problems with ongoing test assignments
 - The [second](./Practice%20Exercises/create_metric.sql) shows ways to create test metrics
-- The [third](./Practice%20Exercises/product_analysis.sql) investigates the question of reordering from many perspectives
+- The [third](./Practice%20Exercises/analysing_results.sql) analyses the results for one of the ongoing tests